-Ventura County approved new oil facility without impact study.
+Ventura County approved new oil facility without health impact study.

 June 2017: CFROG and Food & Water Watch have filed an appeal of the approval and are waiting for a hearing date to be set before the Ventura County Planning Commission.